Geoff Chappell - Software Analyst

 The preceding question seems to have got conflicted in the early 1990s—and may be still in the apparently growing community of retro-computing enthusiasts, some of whom are vigorously revising history, at least as recorded by Wikipedia, to favour DR DOS.
 The conflict I mean is that celebration of DR DOS as a compatible alternative to MS-DOS for running MS-DOS programs often coincided with requests that MS-DOS programmers should keep in mind what different writing may be needed for DR DOS.

 The 1990s had opened with MS-DOS in a period of stagnation.
-Its version 4.00 from 1988 and its slight update as version 4.01 in 1989 were not without innovation, but the new features were wanted by hardly anyone (as with installable file system drivers).
-What they might have welcomed (as with a menu-driven shell) was unattractive to look at and awkward to use.
+Its version 4.00 from 1988 and its slight update as version 4.01 in 1989 were not without innovation, but the new features (such as installable file system drivers) were wanted by hardly anyone.
+What might have got a broad welcome (as with a menu-driven shell) was unattractive to look at and awkward to use.
 Totally neglected were features (notably, of using RAM from outside the 1MB address space of the 8086) that were regarded as necessary by the sorts of users and programmers whom we might nowadays call early adopters or influencers.
 To these users especially, the release of DR DOS 5.0 in 1990 may have felt like fresh air.
 DR DOS 5.0 and again DR DOS 6.0 in 1991 had features that these users wanted badly but which were many months (even more than a year) from being offered in the next MS-DOS.
 These were golden years for DR DOS.
 But with success came increased attention and in its turn closer inspection.

 The programming literature inevitably started collecting incompatibilities.
 For some measure of this, consider the development of Undocumented DOS, Second Edition in 1994 from the original Undocumented DOS, ISBN 0-201-57064-5, also co-authored by Andrew for Addison-Wesley but in 1990.